vinusha-gade/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game in Python

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 🎯 Objective

+Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and random selection.
+By completing this assignment, you'll strengthen your problem-solving skills and learn how to create interactive console games.

+## 📝 Tasks

+### 🛠️ Task 1: Game Setup

+#### Description
+Create a Python program that sets up the Hangman game.
+Define a list of possible words and randomly select one for the player to guess.

+#### Requirements
+Completed program should:
+- Include a list of at least 5 words
-- Randomly select words from a predefined list
+- Randomly select a word for each game session
+- Display a welcome message and basic instructions

+### 🛠️ Task 2: Gameplay Loop

+#### Description
+Implement the main game loop where the player guesses letters, and the program updates the display and tracks attempts.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Show current progress (e.g., _ a _ _ _ a _)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts run out
-- Display win/lose messages
+- Display a win or lose message at the end